The Fullington Auto Bus Company Title VI Policy and Complaint Process

 Clearfield, Pa.
 16830

-- In the case where a complainant is unable or incapable of providing a written statement, a verbal complaint of discrimination may be made to The Fullington Auto Bus Company Title VI Coordinator.
-Under these circumstances, the complainant will be interviewed, and The Fullington Auto Bus Company Title VI Coordinator will assist the complainant in completing a written statement.
+- In the case where a complainant is unable or incapable of providing a written statement, a verbal complaint of discrimination may be made to the Fullington Title VI Coordinator.
+Under these circumstances, the complainant will be interviewed, and the Fullington Title VI Coordinator will assist the complainant in completing a written statement.

 - When a complaint is received, the Title VI Coordinator will provide written acknowledgment to the Complainant, within ten (10) business days by registered mail or hand delivery.